Dorchester Quakers Today

 Everyone is welcome.

-You don’t need to be a Quaker to attend our Meeting for Worship.
+You don’t need to be a Quaker in membership to attend our Meeting for Worship.

 History of Quakers in Dorchester